 Training Durham College Instructors How to Measure Parallel with a Laser

-Step 2 (PHOTO - right) - After a reference was made, the laser beam is flipped 90 degrees so it shoots directly towards the anglular prism.
+Step 2 (PHOTO – right) – After a reference was made, the laser beam is flipped 90 degrees so it shoots directly towards the angular prism.
 The angular prism is roughly set up inline with the test rail that is to be measured.
-The angular prism is then positioned so the beam from the trasmitter hits it directly in the target face.
-This is done with both angular and offset ajustments.
+The angular prism is then positioned so the beam from the transmitter hits it directly in the target face.
+This is done with both angular and offset adjustments.

 Step 3 (PHOTO – below) – Once the beam is directly hitting the target of the angular prism, the beam is once again flipped 90 degrees towards the test rail.
 The user can then attach the detector with the proper bracket at various points on the rail and wirelessly take measurements along the rail.
 Once the measurements are recorded on the display unit, a decision can be made if there needs to be any corrections made.

 The trainers at Benchmark PDM had no problem taking the time out of their day to support this technical college.
 John Lambert (Owner and Training Instructor) said “We love coming to Durham College.
 We have a great relationship with the instructors here.
 We have no problem supporting them because we know the information is being put to good use.
 It makes us feel like we are giving back to the industry.
 As these kids are the future of our industry.”